 Mimicking photosynthesis is not easy.
 The bottleneck of artificial photosynthesis is visible light as converting it into other energy is not efficient.
 Researchers at Michigan Technological University have found a way to solve this issue, leading to an efficient technique to produce hydrogen fuel.
-Last week, the Journal of Physical Chemistry published their work.
+Last week, the Journal

 The technique was developed by Yun Hang Hu, the Charles and Carroll McArthur professor of Materials Science and Engineer, and his PhD student, Bing Han, at Michigan Tech.